SunilduthBaichoo/sql_challenge/README.md

 # Data Engineering

 The physical schema is given below.
-The  EmployeeSQL_DB Documentation can also be viewed from the file "EmployeeSQL_DB_Physical_schema.pdf"
+The  EmployeeSQL_DB Documentation can also be viewed from the file [EmployeeSQL_DB_Physical_schema.pdf]()

 ## EmployeeSQL Physical_schema.txt